 Potential reasons related to students:

-• students don't recognize the importance of skills of using computer in practical life
+- students don't recognise the importance of skills of using computer in practical life.

 Potential reasons related to the training provider: